 Eligibility & Requirements

-- Applicants must have a firm commitment from a sponsor/mentor at an accredited U.S. university.
+- Applicants (U.S. and non-U.S. citizens) must have a firm commitment from a sponsor/mentor at an accredited U.S. university.

 - The awards support candidates proposing to gain new skills in relevant areas.
 Funding is for up to two years, but not beyond the third year of the existing post doctorate.
 Applications requesting funds to continue an existing postdoctoral program for a third to fifth year will not be considered, nor will preference be given to those applying for funds to support postdoctoral work in the laboratory where their graduate work was performed.

 - While all applications involving pharmacology/toxicology research will be considered, preference will be given to individuals sponsored by a unit with responsibility for pharmacology/toxicology training and research as part of its core mission.
 If the pharmacology/toxicology mission is not apparent of the sponsoring unit’s website, the sponsor letter must describe how the academic appointment will support the applicant’s career development in pharmacology/toxicology.